BroadbandForum/usp/docs/specification/index.typ

 The `oper_failure` and `oper_success` fields as well as Error Messages contain a field called `param_errs`, which contains fields of type `ParameterError` or `ParamError`.
-This is so that the Controller will receive the details of failed Parameter updates regardless of whether or not the Agent returned a Response or Error Message.
+This is so that the Controller will receive the details of failed Parameter updates regardless of whether the Agent returned a Response or Error Message.

 The logic can be described as follows: